citylive/server/README.md

 ## Tech used

-Rest serive in java using spring framework for serving users.
+Rest service in java using spring framework for serving users.
 Used R-Trees for range queries for extracting nearby users based on location. using firebase for sending push notifiactions to the users.